 So if you're in need of some encouragement, hope, anecdotes, some advice, and a virtual friend, you've come to the right place!
 Whether you're a student, professional, entrepreneur, stay-at-home parent, or currently unemployed, just trying to figure life out, you are welcome here.

-This blog was born out of my desire to write words of encouragement and hope for others.
 I've always loved writing letters and little notes for my friends-- whether they're filled with quotes, verses, puns, compliments, prayers, or insights into things I see in them and in their lives.
 Now I'm turning that interest into a blog where I provide the same sort of encouragement and hope for all of my lovely readers!

 If you're unsure of what lies ahead but interested in figuring it out with others who are in the same boat, I invite you to join me for the journey.
 Grab a big cup of your favorite tea or coffee, pull up a chair, and, if you'd like, subscribe to keep up with me as I go!